Andreen-Muchiri/Lux-project/README.md

          $ npm start --prefix client.

-1.Runs the app in the development mode.
+* Runs the app in the development mode.
 Open http://localhost:4000 to view it in your browser.

 The page will reload when you make changes.

           $ rails s.

- 1.b Runs the rails backend server.
+ *  Runs the rails backend server.
     Open http://localhost:3000/end-point to view in your browser.

-2.Clone the repo;
+ * Clone the repo;
    https://github.com/Andreen-Muchiri/Lux-project.git

   To get setup run;